 Waller, R., 2008.
 Archaeological evaluation, land use and development: an application of decision analysis to current practices within local government development control processes.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: